Learning Reachability of Energy Storage Arbitrage

 \subsection{Sample Averaged Approximation (SAA) formulation}

-SAA is a standard technique for solving stochastic optimization problems by replacing a complex or intractable uncertainty representation form with empirical averages, typically computed with a mixture of i.i.d. simulated or historical scenarios.
+SAA is a standard technique for solving stochastic optimization problems by replacing a complex or intractable uncertainty representation with empirical averages, typically computed with a mixture of i.i.d. simulated or historical scenarios.
 In this case, we enforce the chance-constraint in \eqref{P0:chance_constraint} using a mixed-integer reformulation with scenario indicators $w_k$.
 We select SAA over chance-constrained reformulations to better fit empirical data without imposing restrictive distributional assumptions.
 Relative to the chance-constrained reformulations, SAA incurs (i) additional computational complexity that scales with the number of scenarios, and (ii) data inefficiency under naive sampling, especially in the context of rare or high-impact events that drive risk or constraint violations.
 This problem could be tackled using \emph{importance sampling} by sampling scenarios from a proposal distribution $q(\xi)$ that over-represents informative regions (e.g., peaks, ramps), and re-weighting each sample by its likelihood ratio $w(\xi)=p(\xi)/q(\xi)$, where $p$ is the target distribution.
 Using SAA with continuous decision variables could improve computational performance; however, it makes the learning step more challenging (e.g., because the decision-tree surrogate relies on a discrete action space).

-In our setting, SAA serves as a benchmark example for identifying the stopping-time, i.e., the time $\tau$ at which the battery starts the reserve-preserving mode, allowing us to study how the chosen $\tau$ trades-off arbitrage profit and empirical reliability and isolates its effect from the impacts of the E2E approach.
-Consider $\mathcal{K} = \{1,...,K\}$ as a set of historical scenarios; thus, the SAA formulation for the arbitrage problem with the stopping-time reward is expressed as follows:
+In our setting, SAA serves as a benchmark example for identifying the stopping-time, i.e., the time $\tau$ at which the battery starts the reserve-preserving mode, allowing us to study how the chosen $\tau$ trades off arbitrage profit and empirical reliability and isolate its effect from the impacts of the E2E approach.
+Consider $\mathcal{K} = \{1,\ldots,K\}$, a set of historical scenarios; thus, the SAA formulation for the arbitrage problem with the stopping-time reward is expressed as follows: